aabibi/account_transactions/README.md

 # Account Service and Transaction Service Microservices

 This project consists of two microservices developed using Spring Boot: Account Service and Transaction Service.
 The purpose of this project is to provide a simple example of how to implement microservices architecture using Spring Boot.
 And also show some level of distributed transactions.
+This project was upgraded to uses AWS SQS messaging to improve scalibility and demonstrate how a system can be built to handle millions of requests.

 # Technologies Used
 Java 11